imagej/imagej.github.io/_pages/plugins/bigstitcher/fuse.md

 <img src="/media/bigstitcher-fusion-quick.png" width="700"/>

-{% include info-box content='The quick fusion will fuse **all selected images**, including multiple channels/illuminations/time points, into one final image.
+{% include notice icon="info" content='The quick fusion will fuse **all selected images**, including multiple channels/illuminations/time points, into one final image.
 To prevent e.g. a fusion of multiple channels, make sure to select only the images you need, ungrouping the views in the main window, if necessary.' %}

 ## Advanced Fusion